"Creating and Sustaining Inclusivity"

 October 17 - October 18, 2024

-The program will provide participants with a platform for critical dialogue on existing opportunities for strengthening Diversity, Equity, Inclusion and Belonging in higher education and the college campus.
+The program will provide participants with a platform for critical dialogue on existing opportunities for strengthening the impact of Diversity, Equity, Inclusion initiatives and the fostering of Belonging in higher education and the college campus.

 Please note: This conference is not open to the public.
 Those registering must be currently affiliated with SUNY Potsdam.